Tokyo 2020: Olympics will go ahead even if the host city is still in a state of emergency - IOC member

 Tokyo Olympics 'absolutely going ahead' says Australian team leader

-Japan has only just joined countries like the UK in approving the use of AstraZeneca/BioNTech and Moderna vaccines on top of the Pfizer jab it was already rolling out.
+Japan has only just joined countries like the UK in approving the use of AstraZeneca and Moderna vaccines on top of the Pfizer jab it was already rolling out.

 "We've successfully seen five sports hold their test events during the state of emergency," said Coates at a Tokyo 2020 briefing.